- Table of Contents

 9 Performance Management Theories

-Performance management is a complex field that draws on various theories to optimise employee performance.
+Performance management is a complex field that uses various theories to optimise employee performance.
 Each theory offers unique insights and strategies for enhancing productivity and motivation within an organisation.
 Let's delve deeper into each theory:

 1. Maslow’s Hierarchy of Needs

 Abraham Maslow's Hierarchy of Needs is a foundational theory in the world of motivation.
 It posits that individuals have a hierarchy of needs, with basic physiological needs (such as food and shelter) at the base, and higher-level needs (like self-actualisation and self-esteem) at the top.
-In a performance management context, understanding this theory can help organisations tailor their motivation strategies.
+Understanding this theory can help organisations tailor their motivation strategies in a performance management context.
 For example:

-- Physiological Needs: Ensure that employees have a safe and comfortable working environment, access to proper nutrition, and fair compensation.
+• Physiological Needs: Ensure employees have a safe and comfortable working environment, proper nutrition, and fair compensation.

 Table 1: Maslow’s hierarchy of needs & performance management